HTTPArchive/almanac.httparchive.org/src/content/en/2025/pwa.md

 Overall, there are considerable changes to the data from [the 2022 Web Almanac](../2022/pwa#fig-10).
 Service worker usage has taken a huge leap from around 1.7% to 18.9%.
 That is around a 10 times increase in adoption.
 Manifest usage is slightly higher but remains at a very similar spot as it was 3 years ago.

+Digging into this more, it looks like a lot of the growth is due to Google Tag Manager enabling service workers.

 ## PWAs and Fugu APIs

 These are the top 10 used advanced capabilities in PWAs for 2025.